sciadopitys/CrysFormer/tmp/shelxe/README.txt

 ground truth amplitudes (used as Fobs), the ground truth .pdb file (used to get the unit cell etc in the shelxe input header), and the .mtz file created from the CrystFormer pytorch map file.
 To run in parallel, gnu-parallel can be used.
-The scrit expects as input the file prefix.
+The script expects as input the file prefix.
 I then makes a subdirecty from that input, creatres the input files needed to run shelxe starting from the map coefficients. time (cat  /data/qp3/interpret_15_angle_training_newrange/list.txt | nice -n 5  parallel -j30  ./setup-shelxe-retrain.sh {}) &